Author: Lavanya Arora

 Food to eat in Sri Lanka in April

 - Kokis: Deep fried cookie-like snacks made from rice flour and coconut milk, these delicious crunchy delights come shaped as flowers or butterflies.
-They can be served hot, right off the frying pan, or later, at room temperature.
-They can be eaten as a standalone dessert, or served along with other desserts during the Sinhala new year.
+You can serve them hot, right off the frying pan, or later, at room temperature.
+And eat them as a standalone dessert, or served along with other desserts during the Sinhala new year.

-- Konda Kavum: or oilcakes, are traditionally made by deep frying a mixture of rice flour with sugar syrup (or molasses) in coconut oil.
+- Konda Kavum: you will love them, they are traditionally made by deep frying a mixture of rice flour with sugar syrup (or molasses) in coconut oil.
 Konda, in Sinhalese, means hair – denoting this delicacy’s intriguing hair-bun shape.

 - Kiribath: wherein kiri means (coconut) milk and bath means rice, making this rice pudding the simplest yet the most wholesome Sri Lankan dessert.
 Eaten on all special occasions and at the start of auspicious events, it holds a special place in the country’s traditions.